Unit and distinct distances in typical norms: Concluding remarks and open problems

-Let us note that the book of Brass, Moser and Pach \cite{BMP-survey} serves as a remarkable repository of interesting open problems in discrete geometry, many of which have natural extensions to general normed spaces and might prove interesting, with the above-discussed problems of determining the chromatic number of unit distance and odd distance graphs being explicit examples.
-At least some of the ideas and tools developed in this paper may be helpful in attacking them.
+Let us note that the book of Brass, Moser and Pach \cite{BMP-survey} serves as a remarkable repository of interesting open problems in discrete geometry, many of which have natural extensions to general normed spaces.
+At least some of the ideas and tools developed in this paper may be helpful in attacking these questions.

-We note that while it seems that our results do not bring any new insights on the classical Erd\H{o}s unit distance and distinct distances problems for the Euclidean plane, they do show that the Euclidean norm is special since by the known bounds for $D_{\|.\|_2}(n)$ and $U_{\|.\|_2}(n)$ mentioned in the introduction the behaviour for the Euclidean plane is very different from the behaviour for a typical $2$-norm, and this difference only becomes more pronounced in higher dimensions.
+Many of these questions can naturally be posed for typical norms, which in some sense play an analogous role as random graphs do in extremal graph theory.
+Similarly, as with random graphs, our results showcase that considering typical norms can provide answers to extremal questions for general norms.
+They also show that the Euclidean norm is very special in many regards, and exhibits a different behaviour with respect to many of these problems than most other norms.
+In particular, by the known bounds for $D_{\|.\|_2}(n)$ and $U_{\|.\|_2}(n)$ mentioned in the introduction, our results show that the behaviour for the Euclidean $2$-norm with respect to the unit distance problem and the distinct distances problem is very different from the behaviour for a typical $2$-norm, and this difference only becomes more pronounced in higher dimensions.
 While this might be natural in view of the symmetry of the Euclidean norm, we find it surprising that in comparison, for a typical $d$-norm $\|.\|$, $U_{\|.\|}(n)$ is so small and $D_{\|.\|}(n)$ is so large.

 An intriguing open question is to describe explicitly a $d$-norm $\|.\|$ for which $U_{\|.\|}(n)=O(d n \log n)$ or for which $D_{\|.\|}(n) \geq (1-o(1)) n$ (for large $n$).
 Note that a formal statement of this question requires a definition of the notion ``explicit'' here, a natural one is a norm $\|.\|$ for which there is an efficient algorithm (in any standard model of computation over the reals) for computing the norm $\|\textbf{x}\|$ of any given vector $\textbf{x} \in \R^d$.
 Note also that it is not even obvious that there exists an explicit $d$-norm as above.